niHonkage/DocsLearning/en/guides/application-orchestrate/creating-an-application.md

 ### Creating from a DSL File

-If you have obtained a template (DSL file) from the community or others, you can choose "Import DSL File" from the studio.
+If you have obtained a template (DSL file) from others, you can choose "Import DSL File" from the studio.
 After importing, all configuration information of the original application will be loaded directly.

 <figure><img src="../../.gitbook/assets/guides/application_orchestrate/creating-an-application/image (172).png" alt=""><figcaption><p>Create an application by importing a DSL file</p></figcaption></figure>

 {% hint style="info" %}
-Fusionworks DSL is an AI application engineering file standard defined by Fusionworks.AI in v0.6 and later.
+Fusionworks DSL is an AI application engineering file standard defined by Fusionworks.AI.
 The file format is YML.
 This standard covers the basic description of the application, model parameters, orchestration configuration, and other information.
 {% endhint %}